 Before individual states earned the right to govern legal sports betting within their borders, daily fantasy sports were all the rage.
-The sites leading the way were FanDuel and DraftKings.
+The sites leading the way were FanDuel DFS and DraftKings DFS.

 In May of 2018 when the US Supreme Court ruled in favor of state’s rights over the federal government, most of the issues plaguing DFS went away.
 Most states approving legal sports betting have added DFS contests to the list of acceptable activities.